salsita/prism/docs/README.md

 console.log(iterator.next()); // { done: true, value: 43 }
 ```

-Now it's pretty obvious that testing our updater is just matter of calling `next()` on the returned generator and expecting some values.
+Now it's pretty obvious that testing our updater is just a matter of calling `next()` on the returned generator and expecting some values.

 ```javascript
 function* updater(input) {